 Objection: As we have seen the privation theory presupposes the idea of natural goods that should be present in order to make sense of why certain privations are evil.
 But the project of discerning human nature and its natural purposes is something many thinkers have challenged since the Enlightenment.

 Response: The traditions of natural law theory and natural virtue ethics offer us plenty of defensible philosophical ideas and arguments with which to account for human nature.
 For example, we could draw upon some long-standing insights of these traditions and suggest that humans are rational and social animals.
 We could lengthen the list of our essential traits to include capacities for life, liberty, the pursuit of happiness, friendship, love, creativity, aesthetic appreciation, humor, hope, wonder, sympathy, play, and justice.
 Indeed, we can argue that these are self-evidently good traits of human nature.

 Of course, there are different accounts of how we come to possess them.
-We can point out that there are many people trying to show how evolutionary theory, far from undermining human nature, can be the proper empirical ground for it.
+We can point out that some are trying to show how evolutionary theory, far from undermining human nature, can be the proper empirical ground for it.
 For example, in his book The Mating Mind, Geoffrey Miller claims that many of our virtuous character traits came about because sexual selection in evolution favored traits like kindness, generosity, and helpfulness.
 Richard Dawkins and E.O.
 Wilson have argued along similar lines, and Larry Arnhart has argued for a “natural moral sense” supported by modern Darwinian biology.
 And both Steven Pinker (in The Blank Slate) and Matt Ridley (in The Agile Gene) have defended naturalistic accounts of human nature as well.

 We could also explore the traditional ties between human nature, soul, and God.
 For some, it is imperative to do so since the metaphysical materialism with which evolution is associated appears to exclude natural purpose and thus the purposeful mental states required for moral evil.
 Consider this passage from Richard Brian Davies in Explaining Evil: Four Views (Bloomsbury, 2019):